 FOR THE RHUBARB:

-Rinse rhubarb and trim tough ends, so that each stalk is about 12-13″ long (11-12 ounces total, once trimmed).
+Rinse rhubarb; trim and discard tough ends.
 Cut each stem in half lengthwise, then cut horizontally in 1/2″ segments.
-You should have about 2.5 cups chopped rhubarb, loosely packed.
+You should have around 4 cups (approximately 1 lb, 5 oz.) chopped rhubarb, loosely packed.
 Place it in a medium saucepan and toss with sugar.
 Place pan over medium heat.
-Once sizzling, turn heat to low, cover the pan, and cook for 10-15 minutes.
+Once sizzling, turn heat to medium-low, cover the pan, and cook for 10-15 minutes.
 Stop and stir it once after about 5 minutes.
 Keep an eye on the pan; it’s known to spill over.
 This usually happens when the rhubarb is quite juicy and done cooking; if yours spills over, check for softness and either remove from heat (if done) or reduce heat and cook a little longer.
-When done, rhubarb should be very soft and juicy at this point.
+When done, rhubarb should be very soft and juicy — easy to mash.
 If it’s not, keep cooking in 5 minute increments and/or increase heat if needed.

 FOR THE BATTER:

 - seeds scraped from 1 large vanilla bean, or 1/2 teaspoon vanilla bean paste or powder